-The other V series nerve agents are thought to be odourless, colourless liquids at room temperature (when pure).
-As they have not been studied in detail outside of military investigations as to their usefulness in warfare, little nore is known about them work to synthesise pesticides and insecticides VG was originally sold as a insecticide, under the name 'Amiton'.
-It was marketed from 1954, but later withdrawn after the issues with human toxicity became apparent.
+The other V series nerve agents an thought to be odourless, colourless liquids at room temperature (when pure).
+As they have not been studied in detail outside of military investigations as to their usefulness in warfare, little ore is known about them work to synthesise pesticides and insecticides VG was originally sold as a insecticide, under but later withdrawn after the issues with human toxicity became apparent.

-Generally, their volatilities are low with the lowest volatility.
+Generally, their volatilities are low, though VX is the member of the series with the lowest volatility.

-UK research on the compounds stopped in 1956, but was traded with the US in exchange for information on building thermonuclear devices.
+but was traded with the US in exchange for information on building thermonuclear devices.